sagemath/trac_to_gh/Issue 9048.md

 # Issue 9048: different behaviour of var in notebook and text version

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9048

 Original creator: zimmerma